 Financial analysis and control systems development

-Budgeting, forecasting, and variance analysis (for both internal financial statements and external reporting)
+Budgeting, forecasting, risk management, and variance analysis (for both internal financial statements and external reporting)

 Assisting in preparing tax returns to ensure compliance with applicable laws and filing deadlines for the company's subsidiaries worldwide.
 This can involve extensive involvement in tax law research, developing international transfer pricing policies and procedures, and advising on related regulatory issues such as FATCA or other withholding taxes/tax credits (e.g., R&D).

-As a CFO, you are responsible for investor relations.
+As a CFO, you are responsible for investor relations depending on the size of publicly traded companies.
 Investor relations is maintaining relationships with your company's investors and stakeholders—like staff members, customers, and partners.
 It includes the following:

 Establishing relationships with potential investors